hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 You can instruct your browser to cache entire HTTP responses so that next time they are shown more quickly.

-You can enable cachin in Rails using:
+You can enable caching in Rails using:

 ```bash
 bin/rails dev:cache